 Why People Seek Psychotherapy

-You may enter psychotherapy, because of an unresolved problem or preoccupation, which is now holding you back or weighing you down or consuming you.
-Reconciling things may be important for you.
-You may be in a grip of powerful thoughts or feelings, some of them going round in a loop.
-Things may have come to a head, something may not be working for you.
+You may enter psychotherapy, so you can take some time to figure out what's happening in your life, maybe piece things together, make sense of some things.
+You may have some unresolved problems, preoccupations, which are now holding you back, weighing you down, consuming you and have had enough.
+(This may include no longer wanting to sweep under the carpet some of our demons.)
+Inside you may be suffering, want to talk about this, share this.
+Reconciling things may be important for you, as may making some difficult decisions.
+Uncomfortable or unsettled, you may be in a grip of powerful thoughts or feelings, some of them going round in a loop.
+Pushing away things we find hard to think about may no longer work.
+Troubled or overwhelmed at times things may have come to a head, something may not be working for you.
 You may have tried different things, muddled through, ending up back in a similar place, yet want to move on.
-You may be seeking more stability or balance.
+Some of us may feel as if we are broken or in different pieces, need mending.
+You may be seeking more balance, stability, be in your own ground.
 You may be functioning well, yet experience unhappiness or discontent inside.
 Unfulfilled, a "get on with it attitude" may no longer work, nor may running away from things.
 Going through the motions, there may be something missing or stirring for you, yet you are unsure what it is.
 We may now be questioning any misplaced loyalties.
 You may be frustrated or stuck in an unavoidable phase of your life or a relationship.
-Some good things may be happening for you.
-Yet you may feeI as if you are on "auto-pilot", blocked, trapped, bored, lonely or empty inside or like an outsider.
+Some good things may be happening for you, and on the outside things can seem fine, yet inside you may be struggling.
+You may feel as if you are on "auto-pilot", maybe fitting in with things, yet feel apart, not fully involved, blocked, trapped, bored, disconnected, lonely or empty inside or like an outsider.
+You may now be seeking different structures in your life, ones which work for you, alongside a stronger feeling of inner safety, self-trust.

 What We May Be Experiencing Inside We may have let certain things slide.
 Issues which have been gnawing away, have now become too much, and you may no longer be willing to sweep them under the carpet.
 Patching things up, pretending everything is fine, may no longer be enough.
-You may be under pressure, confused or lost, seeking your own compass or anchor in Iife, so you are back on track, no longer treading water.
+You may be under pressure, confused or lost, seeking your own compass or anchor in life, so you are back on track, no longer treading water.
 You may have built a wall around you - as if you are in a bubble.
-Spending a lot of time in your head, you may struggle to switch off, consistently worrying (see Thoughts & Beliefs).
+Spending a lot of time in your head, you may struggle to switch off, consistently worrying (see Mind, Thoughts & Beliefs - Counselling London).
+Being in touch with who we are may be important.
 You may have difficulties or a familiar problem that you don't want to ignore any longer.
-You may be at a crossroads, seeking order, coping strategies, resilience, tools & structures, or something new to help.
-You may be seeking peace of mind or to be more content, finding ways to overcome your fears or reduce any walls of protection.
+You may be at a crossroads, seeking order, coping strategies, resilience, tools and structures, or something new to help.
+You may be seeking calmness, peace of mind or to be more content, finding ways to overcome your fears or reduce any walls of protection, which may have been necessary when younger, protecting us from our wounds.
 Putting the brakes on, or indeed loosening them may be a challenge (see Our Resilience, Hardiness & Protecting Our Personal Boundaries).
-As if you are on a rollercoaster, you may want to be more equipped or prepared to cope with the ups & downs, or find healthier ways to ease any pressures by feeling more stable & secure.
+As if you are on a rollercoaster, you may want to be more equipped or prepared to cope with the ups and downs, or find healthier ways to ease any pressures by feeling more stable and secure.

-Uneasiness To change patterns of behaviour you may want to understand how you add to your difficulties or any obstacles that you personally put in the way, maybe being less driven by obligation.
-Being settled or moving on maybe a concern.
-You may want to manage differently what happens inside of you, or find ways to tolerate or reduce your own tension, anxiety or inner pain.
-You may bring specific, unresolved issues, holding back a part of you, wanting to be in touch with your authentic feeIings – any heart-head conflicts, choices, options, changes, desires, inspirations, longing.
+Uneasiness To change patterns of behaviour you may want to understand how you add to your difficulties or any obstacles that you personally put in the way, maybe being less driven by obligation, old loyalties, oaths, sacred cows, duties, taboos.
+Being settled or moving on may be a concern.
+Felling overwhelmed by thoughts or feelings, you may want to manage differently what happens inside of you, or find ways to tolerate or reduce your own tension, anxiety or inner pain.
+You may bring specific, unresolved issues, holding back a part of you, wanting to be in touch with your authentic feelings - any heart-head conflicts, choices, options, changes, desires, inspirations, longing.
 Uneasy, you may want to be more in tune with all of who you are, exposing your real nature to others without fear.
 Things from your past, which you believe had been dealt with, you may also want to revisit.
 Our pain or grief for someone or something may be unexpressed (see Releasing Ourselves & Letting Go).
-You may want to take stock, trust more who you are or try new things, utilising the psychotherapy as voyage of selfdiscovery or soul searching.
+You may want to take stock, trust more who you are or try new things, utilising the psychotherapy as voyage of self-discovery or soul searching.
 Longing, yearning for something, it can be as if we are living half a life.
-You may also have concerns, like: Why I am the way I am?, How come I do the things I do?
+We may also have concerns, like: Why I am the way I am?, How come I do the things I do?

-Initially my central role as a psychotherapist is to hear why you have come, get to know & understand you more.
-I tend to ask lots of questions, finding out all about you, your issues, any setbacks, relevant history & future aspirations, any underlying issues, so I can be clearer how psychotherapy can help.
+Initially my central role as a psychotherapist is to hear why you have come, get to know and understand you - what it feels like to be you.
+I tend to ask lots of questions, finding out about you, your issues, any setbacks, relevant history and future aspirations, any underlying issues, so I can be clearer how psychotherapy can help navigate through any difficulties.

-I respect, value & welcome each person's diversity, uniqueness & respond individually to your own circumstances.
-Yet, I also acknowledge people's similarities, shared experiences & connectedness - what all human beings have in common – our creativity, suffering & significance of the human heart.
-As a psychotherapist I am experienced in working with old & young both men & women, white, black & mixed race, of many cultures & nationalities, whatever religious or spiritually oriented, atheist & agnostic, whatever sexual orientation – straight, gay & lesbian, bisexual.
-In my psychotherapy experience being at ease with the psychotherapist is what clients value most.
+I respect, value and welcome each person's diversity, uniqueness, autonomy and respond individually to your own circumstances.
+Yet, I also acknowledge people's similarities, shared experiences and connectedness, what all human beings have in common - our creativity, suffering and significance of the human heart.
+As a psychotherapist I am experienced in working with old and young, both men and women, whatever our skin colour, people of many cultures and nationalities (see also Being In London), whatever religious or spiritual beliefs, atheist and agnostic and people who are straight, gay, lesbian, bisexual, whatever our sexuality.
+In my psychotherapy experience being at ease with the psychotherapist in a collaborative relationship is what clients value most.

 Issues People Bring to Psychotherapy